fmmaks666/lifesim/README.md

 # lifesim
-(Beta Version) I'm new to Python, this project is just my testing field for json
+(Unfinished) I'm new to Python, this project is just my testing field for json